topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 </br></br></br>

-## 4.1 Clone TOPST VCP-G Source Code
+## 4.1 Clone VCP-G Source Code
 ---
-To obtain the source code for the TOPST VCP-G board, enter the **git clone** command.
+To obtain the source code for the VCP-G, enter the **git clone** command.
 This command creates a copy of the remote repository on your local machine, allowing you to work with the code directly.

-Follow these steps to clone the TOPST VCP-G source code:
+Follow these steps to clone the VCP-G source code:
 1. **Open Terminal:** Launch the terminal application on your Ubuntu 22.04 system.
 2. **Navigate to the desired directory:** Choose a suitable location to save the source code.
 For example, if you want to save the repository in the home directory, use the following command.
     ```